 Note: always be respectful of the staff and guests at National Park lodges, particularly if you aren’t actually staying there.
 Obey all posted signs and allows actual guests their privacy.

 Boating in Glacier National Park

 Doesn’t it sound odd to go boating up in mountains of a National Park?
 But how do you go boating in a National Park when you didn’t even bring your own kayak?
 Don’t worry, it’s possible.
-At Many Glacier (and at St Mary, Two Medicine and Lake McDonald) the Glacier Park Boat Co gives lake tours on vintage passenger boats (check out our full boating post).
+At Many Glacier (and at St Mary, Two Medicine and Lake McDonald) the Glacier Park Boat Co gives lake tours on vintage passenger boats.

 True, you can hike around the lake, you can drive for some nice views, but seeing Glacier National Park from the water is amazing, especially with the Many Glacier Hotel resting at the water’s edge.
 And if you don’t want to go touring, you can rent a canoe, single or double kayak, or even a rowboat.
 Really, there’s no reason to not spend a little time on the water.

 Doing the boat tour at Many Glacier takes you to a few different trail heads.
 Beyond Swiftcurrent Lake, if you hike for five minutes, you get to Josephine Lake…and another boat tour takes you to the Grinnell Lake trail head.
 The hike to Grinnell Glacier starts here and is very intense (11+ miles round trip).